markmoxon/elite-source-code-bbc-micro-cassette/README.md

-# elite-beebasm
+# Fully documented source code for Elite on the BBC Micro

-This repository contains fully documented source code for Elite on the BBC Micro.
-The commentary covers every single aspect of the game code.
+This repository contains the original source code for Elite on the BBC Micro, with every single line documented and explained.

 The annotated source can be assembled on modern computers to produce a working game disc that can be loaded into a BBC Micro or an emulator.

-Hopefully this repository will be useful for those who want to learn about Elite and what makes it tick.
+Hopefully this repository will be useful for those who want to learn more about Elite and what makes it tick.
 It is provided on an educational and non-profit basis, with the aim of helping people appreciate one of the most iconic games of the 8-bit era.

 ## Contents